 OUR HISTORY

-In 2013, inspired by the accomplishments of public/private partnerships in municipalities across the country, Parks Foundation of Burlington was established.
+In 2013, inspired by the accomplishments of public/private partnerships in municipalities across the country, the Parks Foundation of Burlington was established.
 Its stated mission is to increase awareness of the importance of parks and recreational programming.
 Since its founding, the Parks Foundation of Burlington has encouraged philanthropic support and broad financial commitment from the community to care for its parks.

 TIMELINE.